method5/method5.github.io/index.md

 ...
 ```

-You can run any SQL or PL/SQL statement inside the `M5` function.
+You can run any SQL statement, PL/SQL block, or Linux/Unix shell command inside the `M5` function.
 The function works with any SQL client and runs on any currently-supported platform, version, or edition of Oracle.

 ---